This post is going to focus on the friends and families of those suffering with Narcolepsy.

 Symptoms are different in every case, and they can range from mild to extreme.
 Pretty straightforward, right?

-Now, go support your diagnosed loved one and eat some ice cream or something.
+Now, go support your loved one with your newfound knowledge.